RaphaelMartin83/MeMoTo/README.md

 - find into diagram with ctrl+f
 - print to png with ctrl+p

-Note: The sharing feature is a bit special.
+Note: The sharing feature is a bit wierd.
 It relies on a common network repository and uses a sqlite file.
-Shoose a network volume to put the sharing file on it and give the full network path to your coworkers.
+Choose a network volume to put the sharing file on it and give the full network path to your coworkers.

 # How to add a diagram type